 A few sites at each campground are designated "first-come first-served".
 These are only released to guests who have arrived at the park without reservations and cannot be reserved in advance over the phone or online.
 These sites may be in limited supply.
 Advance reservations are highly recommended.

 What is available at each campsite?

 Every designated campsite has a fire ring and a picnic table.
 Many tent sites now have bear-resistant food storage lockers.
 “Big Rig” full hookup campsites with water, electric, and sewer are available at the Estes Park Campground at Mary’s Lake with 30/50 amp service and a 20 amp GFI outlet.
 Partial hookup sites with water and electric and 30 amp service are available at both campgrounds.
 Dump stations are also available at both campgrounds.
-ADA accessible sites are available to reserve by calling the Reserve America Call Center at (800) 964-7806.
+ADA accessible sites are also available.

 How many people, vehicles and tents are allowed on each site?